 Hyeres Old Town’s official website

-6. Cassis – the prettiest harbour in France
+6. Cassis – The Prettiest Harbour on the South Coast of France

 Just a short drive from Marseille is the small coastal fishing village of Cassis.